Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Numerical Method

 where the RHS does not depend on $f_{N,M}^{E_k}$.
 Equation~\eqref{eq:iter_basic} is then used as a basis for an iterative solution for $f_{NM}^{E_k}$ using a weighted Jacobi scheme~\cite{saad_iter_2003}

-where $w\in[0,1]$ is a weight.
+where $\xi\in[0,1]$ is a weight.
 The quantity $\mathcal D_{NM}^{E_k,(j)}$ should be understood as matrix elements of the dissipator acting on the $j$-th iteration of the density matrix.
-As an initial guess, we assume a diagonal density matrix, where all subbands are equally occupied with a thermal distribution
+As an initial guess, we assume a diagonal density matrix, where all subbands are equally occupied with a thermal distribution,

 where $A$ is normalization constant.
-In the current work, we used $w=0.6$.
+In the current work, we used $\xi=0.6$.
 However, we did not find convergence speed to depend strongly on the specific value.
-However, we found the numerical method to be more stable when $w>0.5$.
-We iterate Eq.~\eqref{eq:iter_relation} until the follow convergence criteria is satisfied
+However, we found the numerical method to be more stable when $\xi>0.5$.
+We iterate Eq.~\eqref{eq:iter_relation} until the following convergence criterion is satisfied:

 where we used $\delta_\mathrm{iter}=10^{-3}$ in this work.
 Note that the density matrix is normalized to one, making $\delta_\mathrm{iter}$ unitless.
 Typically, $50-150$ iterations are needed to reach the convergence criteria.